chinasorrows1-dotcom/cybersecurity-notes/README.md

 - No guarantee of delivery
 - Used for streaming and gaming
 - He's a trooper - he keeps going with or without all the pieces

+## CRM
+- Customer Relationship Management
+- Software companies use to keep track of customers and interactions
+- Stores customer data
+- Tracks interactions (email, calls, support)
+- Important for security (sensitive info)
+- A company notebook for customers

 ### Goals
 - Learn networking fundamentals